 When William Penn set up his colony along the banks of the Delaware River, it is estimated that Pennsylvania was 90% covered by forest.
 As more and more settlers flocked to the region, Penn’s Woods were a quick source of building materials, and the Pennsylvania lumber industry was quickly booming.
 By the 1920s, all that was left of these great woods were a few strands of inaccessible and protected first-growth forest.

-The Pennsylvania Lumber Museum was first opened to the public in 1972, with the goal of educating the public on the history and legacy of lumbering in Pennsylvania.
-It recently underwent a major renovation, and was reopened in May 2015 with many new exhibits.
+The Pennsylvania Lumber Museum was first opened to the public in 1972, directly across the street from the now-abandoned ski resort at Denton Hill State Park, with the goal of educating the public on the history and legacy of lumbering in Pennsylvania.
+It recently underwent a major renovation and was reopened in May 2015 with many new exhibits.

 I had the chance to tour the museum for the first time just a few months after it was reopened to the public.
 I was guided around the museum’s new exhibits by Joshua Roth, the administrator of the site.
 The new museum is designed to appeal to all ages.
 As Roth told me, “Grandpa can read the signs while the kids can play with the many interactive exhibits.”